Speedy Ortiz

 Speedy Ortiz is an American indie rock band from Northampton, Massachusetts, United States.
 Originally a solo project for founder Sadie Dupuis, from 2011 a full band incarnation has released three EPs and three LPs mostly on Carpark Records.
+As of 2022, the band consists of Dupuis, Audrey Zee Whitesides, Andy Molholt, and Joey Doubek.

 History

 Early years (2011–2012)

 The band originated in 2011 as Sadie Dupuis' solo project shortly after she moved to Northampton to work on her MFA.
 While Dupuis was teaching songwriting at a summer camp, she would also record her own material on a laptop in her spare time.
 Two releases resulted from this solo endeavor, the Cop Kicker EP, and the album, The Death of Speedy Ortiz.

 The band was named after a character from the comic book series Love & Rockets who committed suicide.
 Dupuis explained that when she began making demos for this project, her "roommate had passed away of a heart attack super young...And [her] childhood best friend had overdosed."
 She found the storyline relatable and named the band "Speedy Ortiz" in reference "to how everybody else deals with his loss.
 And that is sort of what the songs were for me in the beginning."

 The project expanded into a full band in late 2011.
 The group independently released "Taylor Swift" b/w "Swim Fan," recorded by Paul Q Kolderie, which was followed by 2012's Sports, released on Exploding in Sound Records.
 The Phoenix named Speedy Ortiz the "Best New Band in MA" in 2012.